LeeAnnEditor/o365hq/services/Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email.md

 Our objective is to provide planning, design, and migration of email service from one Office 365 tenant to another.

-This service is an **advanced migration** with additional service using, which allows **avoiding bounced emails, NDR or any downtime** for incoming mail.
-During domain transferring between tenants, there may be delays in mail receiving for about 3-5 minutes, which depend on a volume of incoming emails.
+This service is an **advanced migration** with additional service that **avoids bounced emails, NDR, or any downtime** for incoming mail.
+During domain transferring between tenants, there may be delays in mail receipt for about 3-5 minutes, which depends on the volume of incoming emails.

-If short-term downtime and the possibility of losing some emails is acceptable for you, please see another service Office 365 Tenant-to-Tenant Cutover Email Migration
+If short-term downtime and the possibility of losing some emails is acceptable to you, please see another service we offer, Office 365 Tenant-to-Tenant Cutover Email Migration

 ### IT Partner responsibilities